jasonalmaturner/jQuery2edit/README.md

 	};

-There are a few things that could be added to this function to make it work correctly and improve the user experience.
+There are a couple of things that could be added to this function to make it work correctly and improve the user experience.
 It would be convenient to have the input form clear after submitting.
 And, the new list item needs to show up on the view in the index.html.

 <!-- Now there are a few things we should add to this function to make it work correctly.
 First we want the input form to clear after we submit it, which currently isn't happening.
 Then we want to make it so we can show our new list item in our index.html. -->